Transferability of Graph Neural Networks using Graphon and Sampling Theories: Introduction

 \section{Introduction}

-Falling under the category of geometric deep learning models \cite{bronstein2021geometric}, graph neural networks (GNNs) have become a powerful tool for processing information that can be represented on graphs \cite{wu2022graph,scarselli2008graph,micheli2009neural}.
-GNNs are a class of neural networks that incorporate an underlying graph topology to facilitate information exchange among neighboring vertices; they have been applied to a variety of different domains including natural language processing \cite{wu2023graph}, chemistry \cite{jiang2021could,fung2021benchmarking,gilmer2017neural}, citation networks \cite{bhagavatula2018content,cummings2020structured,hamilton2017inductive}, and recommender systems \cite{ruiz2020graphon,huang2021mixgcf,gao2022graph,wu2022graph,ricci2021recommender,resnick1997recommender,gao2023survey}.
-GNNs have been shown to outperform the predictive power of traditional neural networks \cite{ala2020improving,ma2021deep} and can generalize bandlimited functions using far fewer network weights than the best-known results for deep neural networks \cite{neuman2022superiority}.
-For a more complete introduction to the theory and application of GNNs see the review \cite{zhou2020graph}.
+Graph neural networks (GNNs), falling under geometric deep learning models \citep{bronstein2021geometric}, are powerful tools for processing graph-structured data \citep{wu2022graph,scarselli2008graph,micheli2009neural}.
+They leverage graph topology to facilitate information exchange among neighboring vertices, finding applications in diverse domains such as natural language processing \citep{wu2023graph}, chemistry \citep{jiang2021could,fung2021benchmarking,gilmer2017neural}, citation networks \citep{bhagavatula2018content,cummings2020structured,hamilton2017inductive}, and recommender systems \citep{ruiz2020graphon,huang2021mixgcf,gao2022graph,wu2022graph,ricci2021recommender,resnick1997recommender,gao2023survey}.
+GNNs have been shown to exhibit superior predictive power compared to traditional neural networks \citep{ala2020improving,ma2021deep} as well as achieve efficient generalization of bandlimited functions with fewer network weights than the best-known results for deep neural networks \citep{neuman2022superiority}.
+For a comprehensive introduction to the theory and applications of GNNs, see the review by \citep{zhou2020graph}.